tagnja/LearningNotes/java/java-top-question.md

 What is deadlock

 A situation where two or more threads are blocked forever, waiting for each other.

+__How to avoid deadlock__

+- don't use multiple threads
+- don't hold several locks at once.
+If you do, always acquire the locks in the same order.
+- don't execute foreign code while holding a lock.
+- use interruptible locks.

+Deadlock Example

 ```java
 	static Object lock1 = new Object();